Kim H. McMillan

 Engaged, Alone, and Cold

-Kim McMillan left his fiancée Elizabeth to enlist in the New Zealand Army, but he wrote letters home twice weekly.
+Kim McMillan left his fiancée, Elizabeth, to enlist in the New Zealand Army, but he wrote letters home twice weekly.
 Memories of Korea include going to bed fully dressed in the cold winters and the state of Seoul as he left in 1956.
 Seoul remained damaged by the war.
-Very little construction was underway, although Syngman Rhee diverted funds for a hospital into the building of a hotel.
+Very little construction was underway, although Syngman Rhee diverted funds provided by the United States for a hospital into the building of a hotel.

 Tensions at the Base

-Kim H. McMillan describes the tension at his base between North Koreans and South Koreans.
-Several North Koreans worked in the galley, and the South Koreans didn't like them.
+Kim McMillan describes the tension at his base between North Korean civilians and South Koreans.
+Several North Koreans worked in the galley and the South Koreans did not like them.
 While in Korea, he attained the rank of Lance Corporal.

 [Beginning of recorded material]